cfeng-dev/cfeng-dev/README.md

 # ⛹️ Chin-I Feng

-I'm originally from Taiwan and am currently pursuing my studies in electrical engineering in Germany.
+I'm originally from Taiwan and am currently pursuing my studies in electrical engineering with a specialization in IT in Germany.
 I have a passion for programming and finding solutions, because resolving problems and overcoming challenges bring me a deep sense of fulfillment and a lot of fun.
 - 📫 How to reach me **c.feng@outlook.de**

 #